luk3Sky/nexellence/README.md

 # Nexellence

-Nexellence is a smart educational institute managemanet system.
+Nexellence is a smart educational institute management system.
 It is built with React, Node.js, and the Lightning Design System.
 Nexellence is written using ECMAScript 6 on the client and on the server (leveraging the new ES6 support of Node.js 4).

 The back-end is built with **Node.js** using a **Postgres** database.